Quansight/Quansight-website/apps/labs/posts/pep-517-build-system-popularity.md

 </figure>

 `setup.py` still remains the most popular of the configuration formats.
-It is used by 89% of the analyzed packages, with 64% not using any other format.
+It is used by 89% of the analyzed setuptools-using packages, with 64% not using any other format.
 One out of five packages would declare the project metadata in `setup.cfg`, and around 15% in `pyproject.toml`.